FireStack-Lab/Laksa/README.md

 ## Why `Laksa` but not `Zilliqa-JS`?

-- `Zilliqa-JS` is developed by Ethereum Team. `Laksa` is developed by Zilliqa community.
+- `Zilliqa-JS` is developed by Zilliqa Core Team. `Laksa` is developed by Zilliqa community.
 - `Zilliqa-JS` is a basic library contained crypto algos, and basic utils.
 - `Laksa` is a framework that provides more features than `Zilliqa-JS`.
 - `Laska` is a "mono-repo" that devide the repo to multiple sub packages.
 Developers may customize their project using different packages on their demands.